AlgyJr/ios_guides/Building-Data-driven-Apps-with-Parse.md

 pod 'ParseLiveQuery'
 ```

 Next, we need to instantiate a websocket client using the `ParseLiveQuery.Client`.
 We also need to create a subscription to events that may be triggered by the backend.
+Both the client and subscription are not [auto released](https://github.com/parse-community/ParseLiveQuery-iOS-OSX/issues/105#issuecomment-304708482).

 ```swift
 // make sure to import module at the top